• Skip to main content

 Homemade Circuit Projects

-You are here: Home / 555 IC Circuits / Material Storage Level Controller Circuit
+You are here: Home / Sensors and Detectors / Material Storage Level Controller Circuit

 Material Storage Level Controller Circuit

-The post discusses a simple material storage level controller circuit which can be used for automatically activating and deactivating a storage filling motor whenever the storage container is filled to its stipulated threshold level.
+In this post I have explained a simple material storage level controller circuit which can be used for automatically activating and deactivating a storage filling motor whenever the storage container is filled to its stipulated threshold level.
 The idea was requested by Mr Sladjan.

 Circuit Objectives and Requirements